fearless, adventuresome spirit leads to hair-raising rides down her homemade

 and seriously considers becoming a doctor.
 This idea "flies out the

-in his plane.
-From then on, the science of aviation becomes her passion as
+"hop" in his plane.
+From then on, the science of aviation becomes

 An early STEM pioneer, Amelia follows her dreams with an